-As you’ll notice, the main difference between the normal Netflix player and the enhanced version for user choice navigation is the removal of the progress bar.
+As you’ll notice, the main difference between the normal Netflix player and the enhanced version for user choice navigation is removing the progress bar.

-The first way (which is the way Netflix doesn’t do it) is to offer two links at the end of the video which represents the users choice.
-Each choice would then redirect you to a new video to complete the story.
+- The first way (which is the way Netflix doesn’t do it) is to offer two links at the end of the video, which represents the user’s choice.
+Each choice would redirect you to a new video to complete the story.

-The second way (and the way Netflix does it) is to offer users choices which refer to specific timestamps.
+- The second way (and how Netflix does it) is to offer users choices that refer to specific timestamps.

-The way you can see Netflix doing this is on devices like PS4 which allow you to debug your watching.
+You can actually see how the interactive specials are working on select devices, specifically on those that allow you to debug your watching.
 In the top right, you can see a time bar.
 When important decisions come around, the title can jump to other points in time.

 Why doesn’t it work on all devices?

-Not all devices support the interactive titles.
-Chromecasts are the most notable devices not support it as well as most of the Apple devices too.
+Not all devices support interactive titles.
+Chromecasts are the most notable devices that do not support it, as well as Apple TV.
 You can see the full list here.